AngeloFerrando/RVPlan/README.md

 In the previous step, we obtained the monitor, now we can use it to verify a trace (offline for now).

-First, we compile the scala monitor we obtained at previous step.
+First, we compile the Scala monitor we obtained at previous step.
 ```bash
 -$  scalac -cp .:<dejavu_home>/out/artifacts/dejavu_jar/dejavu.jar TraceMonitor.scala 2>&1 | grep -v "warning"
 ```